-3.29 As can be seen in the above graph, the current service cost is not linear due to the changes in actual and expected discount rates of the asset returns yearly.
-This impacts the projection of the total benefits at retirement and therefore the current service cost.
+3.29 As can be seen in the above graph, the current service cost is not linear due to the changes in actual and expected assets returns and discount rates yearly even though there is a backload correction.
+This impacts the projection of the estimated final benefit entitlement and therefore the current service cost.

-3.30 Taking Year Three of the example in this Discussion Paper, the following are elements that EFRAG considers to be recognised in the statement of comprehensive income (Note that positive amounts are income while negative amounts are expenses):
+3.30 In Year Three, the following elements are recognised in the statement of comprehensive income.
+(Note that positive amounts are income while negative amounts are expenses):

 Currency units Currency units

 Profit or loss:

 Current service cost -1,686

 Return on plan assets 157

 Interest expense -281

 Net interest expense -124

 OCI:

 Remeasurement relating to return on plan assets 298

 Remeasurement relating to actuarial gains and losses -1,613

-Total comprehensive income - -3,125
+Total comprehensive income -3,125

-- 3.31 The return on plan assets is the income from the assets each year using High Quality Corporate Bond Rate for the year. - 3.32 The interest expense for the pension obligation is computed by multiplying the opening balance of the pension obligation by the High Quality Corporate Bond Rate for the year. - 3.33 The remeasurement relating to return on plan assets is the difference between the interest income applying actual return on plan assets and the return on plan assets recognised in profit and loss. - 3.34 The remeasurement relating to actuarial gains and losses relates to the effect of changes in estimates concerning the total benefits at retirement and the effect of changes in the High Quality Corporate Bond discount rate.
+- 3.31 The return on plan assets is the income from the assets each year using High Quality Corporate Bond rate at the start of the period.
+[IAS 19 paragraph 125] - 3.32 The interest expense for the pension obligation is computed by multiplying the opening balance of the pension obligation by the High Quality Corporate Bond rate at the start of the period.

+[IAS19 paragraph 123] - 3.33 The remeasurement relating to return on plan assets is the difference between the interest income applying actual return on plan assets and the return on plan assets recognised in profit and loss.

+[IAS 19 paragraph 125] - 3.34 The remeasurement relating to actuarial gains and losses result from decreases and increases in the opening balance of the defined benefit obligation due to changes in estimated final benefit entitlement and the effect of changes in the High Quality Corporate Bond rate.

-3.35 The graph below shows the actual net interest (i.e. net of interest income from the plan assets and interest expense from the pension obligation) that has been recognised in profit or loss each year under IAS 19:
+[IAS 19 paragraphs 127-128] - 3.35 The graph below shows the actual net interest (i.e. net of interest income from the plan assets and interest expense from the pension obligation) that has been recognised in profit or loss each year under IAS 19:

-- 3.36 From Year One to Year Six, each year the pension obligation increases and also the plan assets and therefore the unwind of the interest expense and interest income from the plan assets also increase.
+- 3.36 From Year One to Year Six, each year the net pension liability increases and therefore the net interest expense also increases.
 As from Year Seven, the net interest expense gradually decreases.
-This is due to a decrease, by more than 50 per cent, in the High Quality Corporate Bond Rate in Year Six. - 3.37 Furthermore, the graph below shows the actual comprehensive expense of the pension plan under IAS 19:
+This is mainly due to a decrease, by more than 50 per cent, in the High Quality Corporate Bond rate in Year Six. - 3.37 Furthermore, the graph below shows the defined benefit cost under IAS 19: